 Throughout your studies, you'll carry out practical work in our specialist labs, including testing your design decisions, learning how different materials behave, and carrying out experimental work in the structures labs.

 You'll also have access to our new multidisciplinary environmental lab, as well as full-scale facilities off campus, including flood defence schemes, electric vehicles, and an engineering embankment.

 Real business skills are embedded throughout the course, through design-focused modules.

-In your final year, you'll also have the option to study Global Engineering, a unique international design and build challenge, Business Enterprise in Science and Engineering, where you'll learn how to set up and operate a business in the construction sector, or Career Development including a work placement.
+In your final year, you'll also have the option to study Business Enterprise in Science and Engineering.
+You'll learn how to set up and operate a business in the construction sector, or Career Development including a work placement.

 Throughout the programme, you'll be exposed to cutting-edge research and be taught by some of the leading researchers in the field.

 You'll also undertake independent projects based around the latest industry developments, conducting your own research.

 Chat to a student

 Newcastle is a great university to study at.
 Everyone is friendly and helpful and you feel welcomed from the beginning.
 It’s in a great city, full of life at any time of the day and night.